 - 1 tablespoon garlic powder

-- Chopped chives green onions or parsley, for garnish
+- chives chopped, for garnish.
+Or green onions or parsley

 - Lightly grease your slow cooker.

 - Whisk together the butter, oil, Ranch seasoning, garlic powder, salt and pepper.
 Pour over potatoes.

 - Cover and cook on low for 5-6 hours or until the potatoes are tender (I poke mine with a bamboo skewer).